duong-nd/CS175/Assignment8/README.md

 ### Code Design ###
 Most of the interesting code was implemented in `bunny.h`.
 We did a few initialization things in `asst.cpp`, including:
-* Initializing the bunny geomtery and vertices
+* Initializing the bunny geometry and vertices
 * Initializing the bunny physics
 * Initializing the bunny simulation
 * Initializing the bunny scene graph node